-Therefore, based on the available empirical data, an Adjustment Factor (AF) of 10x has been applied to the PSSLs for the indoor air pathway and thereby incorporated into the RBSLs, and should be applied (manually) to the calculated SSTLs for the indoor air pathway.
-The adjustment factor applies to both soil and groundwater and should be applied after the SSTL has been calculated.
-Use of the AF applies only to petroleum hydrocarbon mixtures and BTEX compounds (i.e., does not apply to CVOCs).
+Therefore, based on the available empirical data, for PHCs, an Adjustment Factor (AF) of 10x has been applied individually to each fraction specific SSTL.
+Therefore, the AF has been incorporated into the PSSLs for the indoor air pathway, and thereby into the RBSLs (for PHCs only) and the calculated SSTLs for the indoor air pathway for both soil and groundwater.
+Whereas previous versions of the RBCA Tool Kit required manual application of the AF after the SSTLs for BTEX and TPH were calculated, Version 4.0 provides a SSTL for these parameters with the AF already applied.
+This adjustment factor does not apply to CVOCs.

-Application of an Adjustment Factor for other organic compounds, should they be approved for use with the Atlantic RBCA Tool Kit Version 3.2.2, must be supported with appropriate documentation.
+Application of an AF for other organic compounds, should they be approved for use with the Atlantic RBCA Tool Kit Version 4.0, must be supported with appropriate documentation.
+Note that if biodegradation is applied within the Tool Kit, the AF is not applied.